PabloCorso/elma-tcg/README.md

 If a Kuski is discarded or banned from the game, it is no longer considered online nor offline.

 Kuskis define the times they can achieve during a battle for each turn they play the ongoing battle.
-This times are defined in the personal records (PRs) line.
+These times are defined in the personal records (PRs) line.

 For example: `38.5 | 36.0 | NF | 34.8`.
 This reads as:
 1. When the Kuski enters an ongoing battle, its best time is equal to the first personal record (PR), being 38.5 seconds in this example.